Lewis White Beck: Immanuel Kant

 In addition, Beck argues that Kant revised his initial resolution of the antimony between the two concepts of freedom and determinism which was first presented in the Critique of Pure Reason.
 In Beck's view, this revision emerges in Kant's resolution of the "Antimony of Teleological Judgment" which is presented in his "third critique", the Critique of the Power of Judgment (1790).

-Beck also traced the development of the "antimony of pure reason," which Kant described as "the most singular phenomenon of human reason."
-Beck observed that Kant's development of the "antiinomy" may have been influenced by its use in jurisprudence, biblical exegesis, and the antinomic mode of argument employed by the Greek philosopher Zeno.
+Beck also traced the development of the "antinomy of pure reason," which Kant described as "the most singular phenomenon of human reason."
+Beck observed that Kant's development of the "antinomy" may have been influenced by its use in jurisprudence, biblical exegesis, and the antinomic mode of argument employed by the Greek philosopher Zeno.
 Such a "skeptical method" avoids the objective of resolving a conflict between opposing assertions by favoring one assertion over another.
 Instead, it emphasizes an investigation into whether the object of the controversy itself is deceptive in nature.
-Beck cites the second chapter of the Transcendental Dialectic in the Critique of Pure Reason to argue that Kant's development of the antimony played a central role in his effort, "to dispel the illusion that pure reason can give knowledge of what lies beyond the limits of sensory perception" while asserting that "the world we experience is not and does not contain a thing in itself but is only phenomenal."
-He then traces the influence of Kant's antimonies on the works of later philosophers including Charles Renouvier and Nicolai Hartmann.